- What we do

 - the Home Office consultation on key initiatives from the 2012 Alcohol Strategy

 - the House of Commons Science and Technology Select Committee inquiry on alcohol guidelines

-The RCP also produces key publications highlighting the evidence on alcohol-related health harms and effective prevention and treatment strategies.
-The latest working party report Alcohol and sex: a cocktail for poor sexual health highlights the link between alcohol and poor sexual health, particularly in the young.
+We have also conducted our own studies highlighting the evidence of alcohol-related health harms and effective prevention and treatment strategies.
+Our 2011 working party report Alcohol and sex: a cocktail for poor sexual health highlights the link between alcohol and poor sexual health, particularly in the young.